dvlprsh/brightid-onchain-demo/README.md

 You can find more details about BrightID app in [BrightID docs](https://brightid.gitbook.io/brightid/).

 After Linking your account, you can join/leave BrightID onchain Interep group in this page.
+You can find more details about Interep onchain group in [Interep docs](https://docs.interep.link/guides/onchain-groups).